hsotoparada/DeepPhasePick/README.md

 More details on the arguments accepted by each of these configuration functions can be seen from the corresponding function documentation.

+Note that, instead of configuring DPP by using the functions describe above, each set of parameters can also be as a dictionary to `config.Config()`.
+See the class documentation for to use this approach.

 ### 2. Seismic Data